Standards FAQs

 What’s the difference between a Standard and a Reference Guide?

 ANSI/IICRC Standards summarize most of the significant and important procedures and methodologies, while IICRC Reference Guides restate and further explain those procedures and methodologies, and provide additional background information, which supports the Standard.
-Although the material in the Reference Guide does not carry the official status of a Standard, the two sections complement one another and should always be considered in tandem.
+IICRC is no longer developing or revising Reference Guides.
+These are considered to be historical documents.

 What is the process used to develop the IICRC Standards?